offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * **Scalar**: Floating point types, integral types, pointer types, enumeration types, `std::nullptr_t`, etc..
  * **Reference**
  * **Array**: Every element must be a literal.
  * **Class**: Constructor must be a constant expression.
-Non-static fields initializers using braced initialization, equals initialization, or brace-plus-equals initialization must use constant expressions.
+Non-static field initializers using braced initialization, equals initialization, or brace-plus-equals initialization must use constant expressions.
 The destructor must be a trivial destructor (non-virtual, does nothing, and all base class destructors do nothing).
  * **Union**: Must have at least one non-static member that is a literal type.

 ```{note}
 The rules here are vast and complicated.
 The above might not be entirely correct, may be missing some conditions, or may not cover certain aspects.
 In the type_traits header, there's a function called `std::is_literal_type` that can be used to test if a type is a literal type.
 ```

 There are several benefits to constant expressions.
 First, constant expressions help with reducing the use of hard coded numbers whose origins are obtuse, called magic numbers.
-A constant expression uses the computation to get to that obtuse magic number rather than the number itself, meaning its easier to understand and requires less effort to tweak (via the parameters of the constant expression).
+A constant expression uses the computation to get to that obtuse magic number rather than the number itself, meaning it's easier to understand and requires less effort to tweak (via the parameters of the constant expression).

 Second, there exists a special type of compile-time if-else where the chosen path is the only one in which code is generated for.
 These compile-time if-elses, identified by the `constexpr` keyword immediately after the `if`, use constant expressions in their conditionals when deciding which path to choose.
 These are use-cases such as ...